 A Booker winner which was first published in 2005, it tells of Nick Guest’s life as a lodger with a privileged tory London family of which Nick was at Oxford with the son.
 Set in the 80s it is social satire, class obsessed stuff with a difference.
 It is very gay, Nick coming under the influence of a disreputable playboy, and very funny as well as being astute and naturally beautifully written.
 A book to savour, not to hurry, but to indulge in as Nick does himself.
 Slow and ponderous, it covers such topics as love and friendship, rejection, adultery, the pursuit of power and the start of AIDS.
 A challenging read and a great book.

-One of the New York Times 100 Best Books of the 21st Century
+One of the New York Times 100 Best Books of the 21st Century.

-Winner of the Man Booker Prize, The Line of Beauty is a classic novel about class, politics and sexuality in Margaret Thatcher's 1980s Britain.
+Winner of the Booker Prize, The Line of Beauty is a classic novel about class, politics and sexuality in Margaret Thatcher's 1980s Britain.

 In the summer of 1983, twenty-year-old Nick Guest moves into an attic room in the Notting Hill home of the wealthy Feddens: Gerald, an ambitious Tory MP, his wife Rachel and their children Toby and Catherine.